michaelboth/Takyon/README.md

 Rdma UD       | Unreliable | 0 ..
 MTU      | Yes          | No                 | Yes           | Linux

 ## Prepare the Build Environment
-To build Takyon into your application, the following is needed:
+To build the Takyon examples, the following is needed:

 OS | Requirements
 --------|------------